SSH Access

 ```

-## Signing keys for other applications
+## Signing Keys for Other Applications

-```bash theme={"dark"}
+```bash theme={"theme":"gruvbox-light-hard"}

 pangolin ssh sign vm-01.prod.example.com --key-file /path/to/public/key.pub